 x = gng_m3(data="example", niter=2000, nwarmup=1000, nchain=4, ncore=4, inc_postpred = TRUE)

-## dimension of x$parVals$y_pred
+## dimension of x$par_vals$y_pred

-dim(x$parVals$y_pred) # y_pred --> 4000 (MCMC samples) x 10 (subjects) x 240 (trials)
+dim(x$par_vals$y_pred) # y_pred --> 4000 (MCMC samples) x 10 (subjects) x 240 (trials)

 [1] 4000 10 240

-y_pred_mean = apply(x$parVals$y_pred, c(2,3), mean) # average of 4000 MCMC samples
+y_pred_mean = apply(x$par_vals$y_pred, c(2,3), mean) # average of 4000 MCMC samples

 dim(y_pred_mean) # y_pred_mean --> 10 (subjects) x 240 (trials)